 - Running a fulfillment warehouse demands time: Receiving inventory, storing, managing stock, packing and delivering orders accurately in-house demands excess time that can otherwise be used for marketing, working on your product or hiring the best talents for your business.

-Most e-commerce businesses go for dropshipping as an alternative to self-fulfillment.
+Most ecommerce businesses go for dropshipping as an alternative to a self-fulfillment strategy.
 With dropshipping, you don’t buy or store inventory.
 Instead, you simply put the product up for sale on your site.
 When you receive an order, you channel it to the dropshipper that operates a fulfillment center and delivers the product to your customer.

-Dropshipping is a very fast e-commerce fulfillment method for small businesses, but it poses various disadvantages for large and growing businesses.
+Dropshipping is a very fast ecommerce fulfillment method for small businesses, but it poses various challenges for large and growing businesses.
 With dropshipping, you have zero control over: